 That is what I love about time management.

 You get clear on what you will say yes to and what you will say no to.
-You will honor what you say yes to, and you will have a very positive energy about it.
-You will fall into bed at the end of the day happy and tired from the fun things you accomplished.
+You will honor what you say yes to and have a positive energy about it.
+You will fall into bed at the end of the day, happy and tired from the fun things you accomplished.

-And when you say no when you mean no, it might be hard.
-But being honest with yourself and others will take your confidence to a whole new level.
+Saying no when you mean no might be hard.
+But being honest with yourself and others will take your confidence to a new level.
 It will ultimately increase your energy for the “want to’s” that you’ve said yes to.

-Have a joyful and relaxed December.
-Go and do all the things you want to this month.
+Have a joyful and relaxed week.
+Go and do all the things you want to do.